david-joy/bmi203-final/README.md

 ## assignment

-Implement a machine learning algorithm that can distinguish real binding sites of a transcription factor from other sequences.
+You are to construct a machine learning system that will distinguish real binding sites of a transcription factor (RAP1) from other sequences.
+The standard methodology for learning and representing TF binding sites is based on positive data (examples of known binding sites of a TF) alone.
+One generally constructs a linear position weight matrix based on the positive examples along with some model of the background probabilities of observing various sequences.
+There are limitations with this method, among them being that the linear model cannot address interdependencies among the different positions in the TF motif.
+There are cases where people have identified TF motifs where positional interdependencies exist.
+Interestingly, some of these cases are isomorphic to the XOR problem that killed perceptrons a few decades ago.
+Your work will address this problem as well as provide a way around the explicit requirement of a background model for sequence probabilities.

 ## structure

-The main file that you will need to modify is `cluster.py` and the corresponding `test_cluster.py`. `utils.py` contains helpful classes that you can use to represent Active Sites. `io.py` contains some reading and writing files for interacting with PDB files and writing out cluster info.
+`io.py` contains tools to read the data files and write out scores.

 ```
 .